Can developers reuse the code and share on their blog or as a FREE plugin if a client has hired them to develop and paid for it?

 All the clients may not agree with it.
 They may want to keep the functionality only for their site.
 So offer them a discount on the price to be able to share it or offer them extra support for the plugin.

 In short, add more value for the price they are paying.

 2. Build Something Different

-If a client doesn’t want his functionality to be available for others to use, build something different or remove specific functionality.
+If a client doesn’t want his functionality to be available for others to use, build something different, or remove specific functionality.

-As an example, when I was working in Lexmark International as a C++ Programmer, I learned a lot about GUI based C++ programming.
+As an example, when I was working at Lexmark International as a C++ Programmer, I learned a lot about GUI based C++ programming.
 Here is a couple of code from 2006-2007 time I shared.

 - OutputDebugString with a variable number of arguments – In Lexmark, we all wanted to have such an option to debug the issues faster.
 So on one weekend, I just wrote it and shared it on my forums for everyone including people from Lexmark.

 - Custom Image Button – We were working on a GUI rich applications in Visual C++.
 I wanted to learn to code GUI rich components in Visual C++ from scratch.
 Often when you are dealing with huge code, you don’t tend to learn the tiny nitty-gritty, especially in Visual C++.
 There are PAINT methods in each of the parent and subclasses of many such elements.
 So one may not know what is being painted and invalidated from where.
 I wanted to understand them so I created a minimal code with my understanding and shared it.